What is Secure Web Gateway’s (SWG) Role in Zero Trust?

-Explore why secure web gateway (SWG) is important to effectively secure cloud resources and reduce cyber risk across the attack surface.
+Explore why secure web gateway (SWG) is important to effectively secure cloud resources and reduce cyber risk across the attack surface and the role a zero trust strategy can play.

 Save to Folio

-- ZTNA vs VPN: Securing Remote Work & Access - SASE Part 2
+- ZTNA vs VPN: Secure Remote Work and Access

 Businesses often run multiple security point products, which can lead to increased complexity in their security operations and introduce gaps between products and protection.
 Instead, a new integrated and agile security approach is needed to keep up with evolving business demands and ever more complex environments.
 Simply put, these traditional security methods are no longer efficient for detecting and responding to today’s threats.

-Continuing our dive into SASE, this article will discuss how a SWG security is essential to effectively secure cloud resources and reduce cyber risk across the attack surface.
+Continuing our dive into SASE, this article will discuss how a SWG security is essential to effectively secure cloud resources and reduce cyber risk across the attack surface and the role a zero trust strategy can play.

 What is Secure Web Gateway (SWG)?